fi-uba-t3/kero/docs/installation.md

 * Bind the necessary ServiceAccount / ClusterRole
 * Create a GlusterFS simple provisioner

-## Deploying nginx
+## Deploying MetalLB

-To deploy nginx, invoke the command `deploy-nginx` from any machine on the KERO cluster.
+To deploy MetalLB, invoke the command `deploy-metallb` from any machine on the KERO cluster.

+`deploy-metallb` does the following Kubernetes operations:

+* Create the namespace `metallb-system`
+* Create a Deployment `controller`, which handles IP address assignments.
+* Create a DaemonSet `speaker`, which speakes the protocol(s) to make the services reachable.
+* Bind the service accounts for the controller and speaker, along with the RBAC permissions that the components need to function.

+## Deploying Nginx

+With MetalLB already setted, you can now deploy the Nginx Load Balancer.
+In order to do that, run the command `deploy-nginx` from any machine on the KERO cluster.

 `deploy-nginx` does the following Kubernetes operations:

-* Creates the namespace `ingress-nginx`
+* Create the namespace `ingress-nginx`
-* Create a DaemonSet, which instantiates a nginx controller on every node.
+* Create a Deployment with the Load Balancer.
-* Creates and configures a nginx controller admission and the necessary roles for using it inside the cluster.
+* Create and configures a Nginx controller admission and the necessary roles for using it inside the cluster.
+* Assign an external IP to the Load Balancer.

 ## Configuring LDAP and user credentials